Analyzing $t\bar{t}Z$-couplings at the future $e^-p$ collider: Analysis and results

 \subsection{Two parameter analysis}

 To capture the effects of parameter correlations and possible interference, we next perform a two-parameter analysis.
 In this approach, two couplings are varied simultaneously while the remaining couplings are set to zero.
 This setup provides a more realistic projection by allowing degeneracies and correlations among the couplings to manifest features that typically arise in global fits.
-Panels (c) and (d) of \autoref{fig:azimuthal} show the normalized $\Delta\phi_{e^-\,\ell^\pm}$ distributions for benchmark scenarios in which two couplings are simultaneously set to $1.0$.
+Panel (c) and (d) of \autoref{fig:azimuthal} show the normalized $\Delta\phi_{e^-\,\ell^\pm}$ distributions for benchmark scenarios in which two couplings are simultaneously set to $1.0$.
 These illustrate the potential distortions introduced by correlated BSM effects.
 As observed in the one-parameter analysis, the multi-bin approach yields stronger constraints on the BSM couplings.
 Therefore, we adopt and present results based exclusively on the multi-bin analysis in what follows.

 Using the linear and quadratic coefficients extracted from the one-parameter fits of eq.~\eqref{eq:cross-section-model}, we determine the off-diagonal EFT quadratic coefficients $B_{ij}$ for $i \neq j$.
-The allowed parameter space from the two-parameter analysis is shown in \autoref{two_param_luminosity_contours}, based on the multi-bin $\chi^2$ method applied to the unnormalized $\Delta\phi_{e^-\,\ell^\pm}$ distribution.
+The allowed parameter space from the two-parameter analysis is shown in \autoref{two_param_luminosity_contours}, based on the multi-bin $\chi^2$ method applied to the unnormalized $\Delta\phi$ distributions.
 Representative results are presented for integrated luminosities of $50~\mathrm{fb}^{-1}$, $500~\mathrm{fb}^{-1}$, and $1000~\mathrm{fb}^{-1}$, with the confidence regions defined by $\chi^2 \approx 6$, corresponding to the 95\% C.L.
-We observe that the coupling $\Delta C_{1V}$ exhibits strong positive correlations with the other couplings, as seen in the top row panels of \autoref{two_param_luminosity_contours} (a), (b), and (c).
-Although $\Delta C_{1A}$ appears largely uncorrelated with $C_{2V}$ (panel~(d)) and $C_{2A}$ (panel~(e)) at a luminosity of $50\,\mathrm{fb}^{-1}$, mild correlations emerge at higher luminosities such as $500\,\mathrm{fb}^{-1}$ and above.
-In contrast, $C_{2V}$ and $C_{2A}$ (panel~(f)) remain uncorrelated across all luminosity scenarios, indicating that they can be constrained independently.
-As expected, the contours shrink with increasing luminosity, reflecting improved statistical sensitivity.
-Notably, the constraints on $\Delta C_{1A}$ improve substantially between $50\,\mathrm{fb}^{-1}$ and $500\,\mathrm{fb}^{-1}$, suggesting enhanced sensitivity not only to the magnitude but also to the sign of the coupling.
-This behavior indicates a transition from predominantly quadratic contributions to those with significant interference effects.